awsdocs/aws-dms-user-guide/doc_source/set-up.md

 1. On the **sc\-secrets\-manager\-role** page, choose the **Trust relationships tab**\.
 Choose **Edit trust policy**\.

-1. On the **Edit trust policy** page, edit the trust relationships for the role to use your AWS DMS regional service principal as the trusted entity\.
-This principal has the following format\.
+1. On the **Edit trust policy** page, edit the trust relationships for the role to use `schema-conversion.dms.amazonaws.com` and your AWS DMS regional service principal as the trusted entities\.
+This AWS DMS regional service principal has the following format\.

    ```
    dms.region-name.amazonaws.com